2005–06 Mid-American Conference men's basketball season

 The 2005–06 Mid-American Conference men's basketball season began with practices in October 2005, followed by the start of the 2005–06 NCAA Division I men's basketball season in November.
 Conference play began in January 2007 and concluded in March 2007.
 Kent State won the regular season title with a conference record of 15–3 over second-place Akron and Miami.
 Kent State defeated seventh-seeded Toledo in the MAC tournament final and represented the MAC in the NCAA tournament.
 There they lost in the first round to Pittsburgh.

+The MAC went from 13 teams in 2004–05 to 12 with the departure pf Marshall for Conference USA.
+This was the last change in the MAC's core membership for 20 years; its next such change was the arrival of UMass ahead of the 2025–26 season.

 Preseason awards

 The preseason poll was announced by the league office on October 26, 2005.